Overview

 Implementation

 This method splits the requested number of samples Nsamples into a number of independent HMC chains, each of which has length chain_length.
 Initial positions for each chain are randomly drawn from the multivariate Gaussian approximation to the objective function stored in bfgs_result, approximating a warm start.
-Smaller values of chain_length achieve better load balancing while larger values of chain_length allow each chain more time to mix (see also Chen et al. 2020).
+Smaller values of chain_length achieve better load balancing while larger values of chain_length allow each chain more time to mix (see also [5]).
 The default value of 100 results in good mixing with 24 fitting variables and a well-scaled step length ϵ – higher dimensional problems should increase chain_length.
 The downside to large chain_length is poor load balancing across available threads resulting in longer runtimes.

 Notes